120 percent rule for solar breakers

 64-112 (4) limits the sum of the sources feeding a bus to 125% of the bus’ rating for homes, and 120% for non-dwellings.
 If we want to install a greater output capacity, we can

-1. buy a bigger panelboard/distribution centre with a greater bus ampacity.
+1. buy a panel with a greater bus ampacity.
 This is the most expensive option, and its impact is limited.
-For example, panelboards are limited in their capacities – it’s not easy to find single phase panelboards with rating greater than 225A.
+For example it’s not easy to find single phase panelboards with rating greater than 225A.
 We can also

 2. reduce the rating of the main 200A breaker.
 This depends on whether or not the client can afford to reduce their loading capacity.
 Again this option is limited.